 What Can I Do With This Major? helps you learn about different majors and their typical career paths.
 Use WCIDWTM's information sheets on hundreds of academic majors to see outlines of common career areas, typical employers, and strategies designed to maximize career opportunities.
 (No login required.)

-Learn from the experiences of others
+Learn from the experiences of others planning and decision-making is an ongoing process.
+To get started, schedule a Career Counseling Session in Handshake.

 Candid Career is a way to explore careers.
 Similar to YouTube, Candid Career provides a storehouse of thousands of 1- to 3-minute informational video interviews with professionals in a wide variety of careers and backgrounds.
 (No login required.)
 Build your professional network